Skip to content

 chatto keys import keys.backup -c chatto.toml

-Existing keys are never overwritten — only keys for users that don’t already have one are imported.
+Existing key records are never overwritten — only refs that do not already exist are imported.
 This makes it safe to re-run.

-For a full restore with encrypted message recovery:
+For a full restore from a monolithic encrypted backup:

 Terminal window